-Cashews are high in protein, magnesiam, and copper; yet low in sugar and saturated fats.
+Cashews are high in protein, magnesium, and copper; yet low in sugar and saturated fats.

 If you are allergic to cashews, you can try using a like amount of white beans instead.
-It will not be as a smooth, fluffy and creamy though.
+It will not be as smooth, fluffy, and creamy though.

-For this recipe it’s best to use raw unsalted cashews.
-If you must you roasted cashews, then soak overnight to soften first AND triple rinse to remove the salt.
+For this recipe, it’s best to use raw unsalted cashews.
+If you must use roasted cashews, then soak overnight to soften first AND triple rinse to remove the salt.

-Mejool dates are used as a natural sweetener in whole food plant-based cooking.
-They are high in fiber, vitamin B-6, iron, and potassiam.
-They lend a certain carmel-like flavor you just can’t get with sugar or a sweeenter.
+Medjool dates are used as a natural sweetener in whole food plant-based cooking.
+They are high in fiber, vitamin B-6, iron, and potassium.
+They lend a certain caramel-like flavor you just can’t get with sugar or a sweetener.

 How to make creamy vegan pumpkin mousse